Multiple Dirichlet Series and Shifted Convolutions: The limit as

-Breaking up the interval from 1 to $T$ dyadically and letting $T \rightarrow \infty$ it is clear from \eqref{cuspidalsum} that the cuspidal part of the spectral expansion of $D(s;\sh,\delta)$ converges absolutely when $\hf -A<\Re\, s < \hf -\kt -\epsilon$.
-Referring to \eqref {contsum}, we see that the continuous part also converges in this region and satisfies $\delta$-independent upper bound.
+Breaking up the interval from 1 to $T$ dyadically and letting $T \rightarrow \infty$ it is clear from \eqref{cuspidalsum} that the cuspidal part of the spectral expansion of $D(s;\sh,\delta)$ converges when $\hf -A<\Re\, s < \hf -\kt -\epsilon$.
+Referring to \eqref {contsum}, we see that the continuous part also converges in this region and satisfies a $\delta$-independent upper bound.
 Thus \eqref{cuspidalsum}, together with \eqref{contsum}, \eqref{Dspec} and Stirling's formula provide the upper bound for $D(s;\sh,\delta)$ of Proposition~\ref{prop:Imero} stated below in \eqref{semifinalupper2}.

 The details of the above discussion are summarized, and some additional information is added, in the following \begin{proposition} The function $D(s;\sh,\delta)$, defined in \eqref{Dlim}, has a meromorphic continuation to the half plane $\Re \, s >\hf -A$.
-For $\Re(s)>\frac{1}{2}$
+For $\Re(s)>\frac{1}{2}$, we have the decomposition